IsaacG/Advent-of-Code/2023/notes.md

 # Day 07

+The exercise: score multiple hands of cards based on Poker-like ordering. `J` is a Jack, sorted between `Q` and `T`.
+Part two: `J` is a Joker, to be replaced with whatever yields the highest score.

 I'm very glad I wrote a Python sort function in the past!
 Figuring that out on the fly would have been challenging.